 University of Missouri - Columbia is among your top options if you're planning on studying Journalism.
 The setting in a major city is wonderful for students trying to find adequate possibilities for social networking, adventure, and discovery.

 There is a graduate program available for students who are interested.
-University of Missouri - Columbia provides a few online degree programs, with health science the most well liked.
+About 94.0% of students submit ACT scores, with the average score being in the 26 range.
 Interested in knowing more about University of Missouri - Columbia's campus?
 Go on a virtual tour.

 It is hard to find a better school than Emerson College if you want to study Journalism.
 Boston, Massachusetts is an appropriate surrounding for young people who appreciate the fast moving city life.

 Study hard for the SAT; the typical score of applicants to Emerson is 1,205.
 Just 1.0% of Emerson College graduates are in loan default.
 That is notable, when the average is 7.0%.
 Where is Emerson doing the best?
 Take a look at all the school's rankings.

 Any student who is interested in Journalism needs to take a look at Howard University.
 The location in a large urban center is wonderful for young people trying to find adequate choices for social networking, excitement, and discovery.